 Risch also loves that Gate City Bank has a passion for giving back to the communities where its team members live and work.
 Throughout her time at the bank, she’s seen team members’ passion for supporting communities through paid volunteer time, charitable contributions and in-kind donations.
 Team members have provided $36.6 million in philanthropic giving and more than 285,000 hours of team volunteerism to over 1,000 charities since 2003.

 “Gate City Bank stands apart because we believe in our communities,” she says, adding that being a mutual bank has allowed the bank to not have to focus on shareholder profits.
 Rather, the bank reinvests money directly back into its communities.

 Additionally, Gate City Bank makes it fun and easy to give back, often during work hours.
 Giving Hearts Day is one of Risch’s favorite annual events, for which the bank goes especially big on giving.
-Through 2022, it has donated over $1.5 million to 300 nonprofits that play critical roles in its communities.
+The bank has donated more than $1.7 million to 300 nonprofits that play critical roles in its communities.

 In 2022, for example, Gate City Bank had the honor of donating more than $260,000 to Giving Hearts Day charities.
 Part of this commitment included $50,000 donated to charities chosen by the community as part of the bank’s annual Giving Hearts Day nomination contest, where five charities each won $10,000.
 An additional $15,000 surprise donation was made to one lucky charity.